Project Lifecycle - Agile Framework

 Business people and developers must work together daily throughout the project.

-once the requirements
+In Waterfall once the requirements are

 written and approved, they never are revised.
 In Agile